NJWong/FIT3042_A3/README.md

 		on two lines.

 		Thus, all commas in the URL are replaced with the ASCII representation '%2C'.

+		en.wikipedia.org/wiki/Broome,_Western_Australia -> en.wikipedia.org/wiki/Broome%2C_Western_Australia

 		This replacement is only used on comma literals since we were storing URLs in a CSV format.
 Therefore, the replacement was critical.
 It can be extended to other reserved characters in the future (e.g. '!')

-A technique that was attempted but was not successful was converting the URL to lowercase.
-This would work in most cases (so .../wiki/perl would redirect to .../wiki/Perl), however would not work for others.
-For example:

-	'.../wiki/AWK_(programming_language)' would redirect to '.../wiki/AWK', however
-	'.../wiki/awk_(programming_language)' would return a 404 error
+While not specifically a normalisation technique, some further URL parsing is done to remove special Wikipedia pages such as the 'edit' pages, or '.../wiki/Portal:Contents'.
+Also, pages that of the pattern 'en.wikipedia.org/w/...' are not visited and indexed.

 ### Showing the Index
 This is done using the windex.sh Bash script as explained above.